 Pittosporum plant is not difficult to grow.
 It is fast-growing and decorative.
 You can also plant it on your balcony or patio garden in a container.

 Pittosporums are fundamentally outdoor plants but can also be grown at home in the partial sun.
 Plant Pittosporum outside near a sheltered position so that it is not subjected to warm and cold currents or wind.

-Soil should be well drained, loamy and slightly acidic to neutral.
+Soil should be well-drained, loamy, and slightly acidic to neutral in nature.